Friends raising their glasses in a toast

 Starting the conversation early fosters open communication about alcohol and a better understanding of its effects.
 But what should this “conversation” consist of?
 Let’s get into more detail about what exactly we should be talking about.

-What To Include in Alcohol Abuse Education
+What to Cover in Your Alcohol Education Activities

 Covering a range of topics helps kids understand the extent of alcohol’s effects and why their choices matter.
 Here are some of the more important topics to cover.